Film and Television - Boomsatsuma

 Recreating Movie Scenes

-Work as a team to accurately reproduce a shot scene from existing media of your choice
+Develop cinematography skills, directing and blocking by working as a team to accurately reproduce a short scene from existing media of your choice.

 Short films